 What is Multi-modal interaction?

-Multi-modal interaction is an area of Human Computer Interaction (HCI) that has a long history of usability research and empirical study.
-The virtual reality and game design research community have been studying this commercially since the early 1980's with pioneering researchers such as Brenda Laurel at Atari.
+Multi-modal interaction is an area of Human-Computer Interaction (HCI) with a long history of usability research and empirical study.
+The virtual reality and game design research community have been studying this commercially since the early 1980’s with pioneering researchers such as Brenda Laurel at Atari.

 interaction to life.
 Last week, Microsoft announced Surface- an interactive coffee-table surface that responds to touch and gesture.
 Users can explore information linked to objects placed on the desktop (TMobile will use it in stores to encourage handset purchase decision support).